KejmlBee/KB_Temperature/README.md

 ## Overview

-Arduino library, for all architectures, to reading analog inputs and correct convertation to temperature in Kelvin or Celsius.<br>
+Arduino library, for all architectures, to reading analog inputs and correct convertation to temperature in Celsius.<br>

-Support thermocoupler PT1000 and NTC10K.<br>
+Support thermocoupler PT1000 and NTC10K for max 12-bit ADC.<br>

+This function scan analog input, convert value to Celsius, get 5 samples and do averange value from this.<br>

 ## Example